daltonmaag/sfntly-py/README.md

 ### sfntly.sfnttool

 * `convert`: call "sfnttool.jar" to convert the input font file to EOT or WOFF 1.0 formats.
-Return 0 if successful, else return error code and save traceback to log file.
+Return 0 if successful, else return error code.
+If 'verbose' is True, print messages to stdout/stderr.
+If 'save_log' is True, write exception traceback to a text file.

 Example: